April 27, 2023

 Giving Day donors play an important part in that mission, with gifts to the Centre for Wellbeing in Education Fund helping to ensure finances are never a barrier to any parent who needs to access qualified counselling services so they can build a brighter future for their child.

 ‘Why I give’

-Being a is something to be proud of here at UCalgary — and support from faculty and staff donors helped get us there.
+Being a top research university is something to be proud of here at UCalgary — and support from faculty and staff donors helped get us there.